acutesoftware/AIKIF/doc/AIKIF_design.rst

 Core Domains
 ``````````````
 These are generic core domains that many other things are based on - they have presetup rules so you dont need to manually add everything.

 Note that for these domains it might be easier to extract data from big ontology rather than type it all in

-Business - the act of running a business to make a profit
+*Business* - the act of running a business to make a profit

-Project - doing something non trivial, pretty much everything can be a project
+*Project* - doing something non trivial, pretty much everything can be a project

-Student - the act of studying something to learn, test yourself, apply it, put on resume
+*Student* - the act of studying something to learn, test yourself, apply it, put on resume

-Worker - A job. ie learning, using and implementing a tradeskill or degree to make money
+*Worker* - A job. ie learning, using and implementing a tradeskill or degree to make money

-Materials - things like wood, pipe, hard disk space that are needed to do a Task
+*Materials* - things like wood, pipe, hard disk space that are needed to do a Task

-Tools - anything that is needed or will help do a task
+*Tools* - anything that is needed or will help do a task

-Tradeskill - a recognised group of skills, such as woodworking, plumber, programmer the uses physical tools and materials to produce things
+*Tradeskill* - a recognised group of skills, such as woodworking, plumber, programmer the uses physical tools and materials to produce things

-Task - in instance of a job to do - may involve materials, special tradeskills
+*Task* - in instance of a job to do - may involve materials, special tradeskills

-Play - the act of relaxing.
+*Play* - the act of relaxing.
 This is here to specify methods such as turn off phone, book holidays, close emails

-Methods - functions that actually do something, which can be automated logged.
+*Methods* - functions that actually do something, which can be automated logged.
 Initially most methods are manual with links to doco, but it is still important to link them here so that they can be tracked on the web application and logged.
 In the future as methods are broken down you will be able to implement with python OR outsource to other people

 Domain - Small business
 ``````````````
-see examples in aikif - this is sort of a ROOT domain which many other things can be derived from goal = make money, build reputation, sell business
+see examples in aikif - this is sort of a ROOT domain which many other things can be derived from

+goal = make money, build reputation, sell business

 how to get to the goal?

 plan = build products, get customers, make sales, reduce costs

 tasks (linked to goals)

-build products -> research competition, work out demand, prototype, test, manufacture get customers -> plan campaign, write flyers, build website, social media, cold calling make sales -> reduce costs -> rank expenses,
+build products -> research competition, work out demand, prototype, test, manufacture

+get customers -> plan campaign, write flyers, build website, social media, cold calling

+make sales ->

+reduce costs -> rank expenses

 methods (these are ACTUAL things the AI knows how to do which can assist automation)